Admission Policy 2023-24

 Children of multiple births: In cases where there is only one place available at the school and the next child on the waiting list is one of a twin, triplet or other multiple birth group, both twins (or all the siblings in the case of other multiple births) would be admitted, even if this meant that the school would admit in excess of the admission number.

 Distance – The home address is where a child normally lives.
 The distance will be measured in a straight line from the address point for the home address to the centre point for the school site.
 Each centre point factors in on-site buildings only and is agreed by the school.
-Distance is calculated using a computerized mapping system based on Ordinance Survey data.
+Distance is calculated using a computerised mapping system based on Ordinance Survey data.
 To find distances to schools in Harrow go to www.harrow.gov.uk/distancetool.
 In cases where applicants live equidistant from the preferred school and places cannot be offered to both children, the available place will be allocated using a random computer selection.

-Home address – This must be the address where parent and child normally live and they must be living there on the closing date for receipt of applications.
+Home address – This must be the address where parent and child normally live, and they must be living there on the closing date for receipt of applications.
 Confirmation of address will be required.
 Where a child lives with parents with shared responsibility, each for a part of a week, then the address used will be the address where the child spends the majority of the school week.
 Where residence is split equally between parents, if no joint declaration is received by the closing date for applications, the home address will be taken as the address of the parent who receives child benefit; in cases where parents are not eligible for child benefit the address will be that of the parent where the child is registered with the doctor.

 Children who are looked after or were previously looked after – A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to the school.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order.
 An adoption order is an order under Section 46 of the Adoption and Children Act 2002.
 A ‘residence order’ or a ‘child arrangement order’ is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-In order to be given highest priority for admission, a child has to fall within the definition of ‘looked after’ in section 22 (1) of the Children Act 1989.
+In order to be given the highest priority for admission, a child has to fall within the definition of ‘looked after’ in section 22 (1) of the Children Act 1989.
 This Act applies to England and Wales, therefore a child has to be looked after by an English of Welsh local authority in order to be given highest priority.

 Paragraph 1.7 of the School Admissions Code gives equal highest priority to ‘previously looked after children’.
 Given the definition of a looked after child, a child will have to have been looked after by an English or Welsh local authority in order to be considered previously looked after.
 Under paragraph 1.7 of the School Admissions Code, a child has to have been looked after immediately before they were adopted or became subject to a resident order or special guardianship order.